slimer37/aseprite-git-extension/README.md

 ## Usage

 Open a sprite located in a git repository.
-Go to `File > View Git History` and enter a commit identifier or branch.
+Go to `File > View Git History` and select the commit to view.

 The extension will open a new tab with a version of the sprite from that commit.